Insider Selling: Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Sells 20,000 Shares of Stock

-Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of Interactive Brokers Group stock in a transaction dated Thursday, June 3rd.
-The shares were sold at an average price of $68.42, for a total transaction of $1,368,400.00.
-Following the completion of the sale, the chairman now owns 7,422,611 shares in the company, valued at $507,855,044.62.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the stock in a transaction on Wednesday, June 9th.
+The stock was sold at an average price of $66.89, for a total transaction of $1,337,800.00.
+Following the transaction, the chairman now owns 7,339,211 shares in the company, valued at approximately $490,919,823.79.
+The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.

 Thomas Peterffy also recently made the following trade(s):